Discovering Causal Relationships Between Time Series With Spatial Structure: Causal discovery for spatiotemporal data

 \subsubsection{Latent spatial confounding in causal effect estimation}

-Spatial confounding of a causal effect comes about when bias is introduced by omission of a variable with spatial structure \cite{Gilbert2024}.
-Where spatial confounding is known to exist, but cannot be explained by measured variables alone, spatial coordinates can be used as a proxy.
-As long as the unmeasured confounders can be thought of as measurable functions of space, and the measured variables in the system have non-spatial variation, spatial coordinates may even capture unobservable or unquantifiable confounding variables \cite{Schnell2020}.
-Unbiased causal effects can be estimated by controlling for spatial coordinates, given a sufficiently flexible nonparametric model is used.
+Spatial confounding of a causal effect occurs when bias is introduced by omission of a variable with spatial structure \cite{Gilbert2024}.
+Where spatial confounding is known to exist and cannot be controlled for by observed variables, spatial coordinates can be used as a proxy.
+As long as the unobserved confounders can be defined as measurable functions of space, and the observed variables in the system have some non-spatial variation, spatial coordinates can capture even unquantifiable confounding \cite{Schnell2020}.
+Unbiased causal effects can thus be estimated by controlling for spatial coordinates, given a sufficiently flexible nonparametric model is used.
 A discussion grounding this treatment of spatial confounders in the instrumental variables literature can be found in \cite{Woodward2025}.

-This method is highly sensitive to the spatial scale of unmeasured confounders relative to observed variables \cite{Paciorek2010}.
-Specifically, the resolution of unmeasured confounders must be coarser than that of system variables; effects are unidentifiable when there are strata of unmeasured confounders for which only one value of a system variable is possible \cite{Schnell2020}.
-Given that unmeasured confounders are, obviously, unmeasured, this is an untestable assumption and must be made based on domain knowledge and taken into account in interpretation.
+This method is highly sensitive to the spatial scale of unobserved confounders relative to observed variables \cite{Paciorek2010}.
+Specifically, the resolution of unobserved confounders must be coarser than that of observed variables; effects are unidentifiable when there are strata of unobserved confounders for which only one value of an observed variable is possible \cite{Schnell2020}.
+Given that unobserved confounders are, obviously, unobserved, this is an untestable assumption and must be made based on domain knowledge and taken into account in interpretation.

-That said, we hypothesize that the adaption of causal effect estimation methods to causal discovery improves the robustness of such methods to assumption violations and weakens conditions for consistency.
+We hypothesize that the adaption of causal effect estimation methods to causal discovery improves the robustness of such methods to assumption violations and weakens conditions for consistency.
 Causal discovery asks a simpler question (is there a relationship between these variables?) than effect estimation (what is the relationship between these variables?); we expect biases arising from assumption violations and/or small samples more readily and meaningfully alter a point estimate of effect strength than the assessment of relationship existence.